-While the concept of the Internet of Things (IoT) is not relatively new, the methodology behind incorporating IoT trends and programming into your customer experience journey is reaching the top of to-do lists for enterprises.
+The methodology behind incorporating IoT trends and programming into your customer experience journey is reaching the top of to-do lists for enterprises.
 But adopting IoT requires more than just embedding IoT products around event venues and EBCs.
 It means creating a customer experience journey that incorporates smart devices, integrated technology, and sensors strategically to fully realize a connected experience.

 Technologies That Are Contextually Aware

 There are a number of ways IoT technologies can be utilized within the context of events and EBCs.
 The first step in creating a connected customer journey is to determine which IoT applications will aid in achieving your business goals:

 Mobile Apps: Mobile events apps provide significant benefits for EBCs and events enabling visitors to check in upon arrival directly through the event app, provide directions to the event venue—or even to the locations of presentations within the venue—present up-to-date agendas, and allow visitors to view other attendees and connect with them on social media channels.

 Beacon Technology: Beacons can be installed in important places throughout your venue to deliver contextual messages to visitors via a mobile event app through in-app or push notifications.
 Alert visitors to important displays, provide additional information, or highlight promotions.
 Additionally, beacons can provide metrics on what displays different visitors viewed.

 Digital Signage: Customer experience walls are large screens that are capable of displaying many different types of content.
 Install them in lunch or resting areas and continue to drive engagement during off-times.
 Signage can display social media feeds using event hashtags to promote discussion and social media posts, or generate excitement for upcoming sessions by providing more information about speakers.